cdli-gh/blog/_blog/gsoc20/journals/posts/15_eval3.md

 ---

 ## Summary
 I’ve successfully finished all the deliverables of the project.
 It was challenging at all the instances but I managed to tackle all of it.
-It was a great experience and I'm looking forward to contributing more to CDL
+It was a great experience and I'm looking forward to contributing more to CDLI

 #### Essential Objectives